Making it SIMPLE for YOU to become a great digital scrapbooker

 QUESTION: I have a great font that I've created.
 I'd love to share or sell it to Scrap Girls' visitors.
 Is this possible?

 Answer: It sure is.
-Download our Tell Me More information to learn how you can apply to be on Scrap Girls' Design Team!
+Download our Tell Me More information to learn how you can apply to be on Scrap Girls' Product Design Team!

-QUESTION: I often see font copyright terms such as, "freeware," or "shareware," when I visit font sites.
+QUESTION: I often see font copyright terms such as “freeware” or “shareware” when I visit font sites.
 What is meant by these terms?

 Answer: While the definitions for these terms can vary, here are some commonly accepted definitions for various types of fonts: